Find your perfect value college

 Community college has never been bigger or more important than it is today.
 Almost half – 45%, to be exact – of all college students are enrolled in a community college, numbers that reflect how much of an impact community college has on the higher education landscape.
-(AACC Fact Sheet) Many students who would never have a shot at college, whether because of cost, high school grades, or other reasons have a chance because of community college.
+Many students who would never have a shot at college, whether because of cost, high school grades, or other reasons have a chance because of community college.

-Tuition costs have been steadily rising at a faster rate than inflation, according to the College Board, with costs at public college and universities going up shockingly fast as state budgets all over the US tighten their belts and make sharp cuts to public education funding.
+Tuition costs have been steadily rising at a faster rate than inflation, according to the College Board, with costs at public colleges and universities going up shockingly fast as state budgets all over the US tighten their belts and make sharp cuts to public education funding.
 Student loan debt and default rates are also dangerously high as new college graduates find it difficult to get a job; a Time magazine analysis suggests that more than a quarter of college graduates are carrying more debt than they can pay off.
 (Time Magazine, Student Loan Crisis)

 Because of these financial and economic challenges, many students are choosing to begin their college careers in community college before transferring to 4-year colleges and universities.
 It’s easier today than ever before to take basic and foundational college courses – the first two years of a bachelor’s degree – at a cheaper community college and then move on to the last two years or even to a master’s degree.

-The Community College’s Role in Higher Education
+Community College’s Role in Higher Education

 Community colleges are crucial for rural regions, remote communities, and post-industrial areas like the Rust Belt.